Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 Refer to Appendix 2 for further guidance on attendance.

-Schools need to ensure they are not providing a part-time distance education program to students learning away from school, except where a student is undertaking one or more subjects at a non-State school accredited for Distance Education or a state School of Distance Education and a fee is generally paid to the School of Distance Education for the service (refer to Appendix 1 for further guidance on what constitutes distance education).
+Schools need to ensure they are not providing a part-time distance education program to students learning away from school, except where a student is undertaking one or more subjects at a non-state school accredited for Distance Education or a state School of Distance Education.
+A fee is generally paid to the School of Distance Education for that service (refer to Appendix 1 for further guidance on what constitutes distance education).

 Dual or split enrolment may apply to a student enrolled at multiple schools in Queensland.
-Students should be recorded as part-time students at each school according to their FTE at the school with the expectation that total attendance would not be more than one FTE.
+Each school should record part-time students according to their FTE at their school with the expectation that total attendance will not exceed one FTE.

 [top of page]